Azure/alz-terraform-accelerator/docs/wiki/[User-Guide]-Quick-Start-Phase-1.md

 ### 1.4.3 Local File System

-You just need to ensure that you have a folder on your local file system that you can use to store the files, which you current session has access to.
+You just need to ensure that you have a folder on your local file system that you can use to store the files, which your current session has access to.

 ## Next Steps